-Icon Description App Gallery - Provides links to utilities and demonstration applications that can be installed on the MC9200.
-Battery Manager - Displays battery information, including charge level, status, health and wear level. ₩ 🚯 Bluetooth Pairing Utility - Use to pair the RS507 Hans-free Imager with the MC9200 by scanning a bar code.
+lcon Description App Gallery - Provides links to utilities and demonstration applications that can be installed on the MC9200.
+The state of the s Battery Manager - Displays battery information, including charge level, status, health and wear level. ₩ 😵 Bluetooth Pairing Utility - Use to pair the RS507 Hans-free Imager with the MC9200 by scanning a bar code.
 Browser - Use to access the Internet or intranet. - = Calculator - Provides the basic and scientific arithmetic functions.
-10. 2 Calendar - Use to manage events and appointments.
-8 Clock - Use to schedule alarms for appointments or as a wake-up.
+6 2 Calendar - Use to manage events and appointments. © Clock - Use to schedule alarms for appointments or as a wake-up.